PhyloGrok/OmicsVMconfigure/README.md

 Step-by-step to install and convigure a Linux environment for comparative genomics workflows.

 ## Set up Ubuntu Linux VM for the VCFgenerator workflow
-Built using a Linux virtual Machine in the NSF Jetstream2 cloud environment.<br>
+Built using a Linux Virtual Machine in the NSF Jetstream2 cloud environment.<br>
 Operating system: Ubuntu 24.04.2 LTS<br>
 Kernal: Linux 6.11.0-26-generic<br>
 Architecture: x86-64<br>